welland.ca

-City of Welland staff can help your organization become eligible for lottery licensing which is an instrumental means of fundraising for many charitable purposes to benefit the local community.
-Please contact the Games Licensing Clerk at 905-735-1700 ext.
-2153 or email clerk@welland.ca
+City of Welland staff can help your organization through the application eligibility process for lottery licensing which is an instrumental means of fundraising for many charitable purposes to benefit the local community.
+Please contact the Games Licensing Clerk at 905-735-1700 or email lottery@welland.ca.

-To be eligible for a Lottery License, the Applicant must qualify as a Charitable, Religious or Non-profit organization.
-The qualifications are as follows:
+To be eligible for lottery licensing, the Applicant must qualify as a Charitable, Religious or Non-profit organization.
+The Organization’s purposes must fall within one or more of these four (4) classifications:

 1. The relief of poverty.